This post contains affiliate links. Thanks for your support!

 Most of this list is of the screen free variety, but I had to include the open ended play my kids have with a variety of software.

 The video was made using SAM Animation with an idea from a Klutz book.
 It’s a video of a head of cabbage reciting the Gettysburg Address in its entirety.
-Listen in and you’ll hear a younger E14.
+Listen in and you’ll hear my 18 year old, high school senior.
 He was about 12 when he put that together.

 Klutz Book of Animation– fun ideas and an introduction to stop motion